News

 Diamond 25 Alloychrome-white-iron-blow-bars.jpg

 Diamond 25 is a hypereutectic high chrome white iron alloy.
 The microstructure is 40% carbides by volume with the remainder being martensite.
 With the increased amount of Cr present in the iron the hardness of the M7C3 carbides is higher.
 The high CVF and harder carbides leads to an increased abrasion resistance.
 Castings poured with this alloy can be machined, but not drilled and tapped.
 Machining would be done for fit surfaces only.
+To find out why chrome white iron is so abrasion resistant read this.

 Composition